eamena-project/eamenaR/README.md

   <img alt="img-name" src="https://raw.githubusercontent.com/eamena-oxford/eamenaR/main/results/cultural_subperiods_byeamenaid.png" width="500">
 </p>

+Here, the `plot_cultural_periods()` function will export two PNG diagrams for the [caravanserail.geojson](https://github.com/eamena-oxford/eamena-arches-dev/blob/main/data/geojson/caravanserail.geojson) file (by default).
+These graphics are created by default in the `results/` folder.
 Periods and subperiods represented in a GeoJSON file can also be summed in a histogram

 ```